 What Is an Ingrown Toenail?

-A toenail is ingrown when one or both sides of the nail begin to break through and grow into the soft skin of the toe.
-This can lead to irritation and infection because of all the bacteria that hang out on the feet and in shoes.
+A toenail is ingrown when one or both sides of the nail begin to grow into the skin next to it This can lead to pain and swelling.
+Infection can happen because of all the bacteria that hang out on the feet and in shoes.
 Ingrown toenails usually happen to the big toes.

-Ingrown toenails can develop pretty quickly.
 The most common reason for ingrown toenails is cutting toenails too short.
 When people cut their nails too short, the skin on the sides can cover the corners of the nail.
 This causes the nail to grow back into the skin.
-Nails that are ripped, instead of cut, also have a tendency to become ingrown because they don't have defined corners.
-Cutting nails in a rounded shape instead of straight across can also cause the nail to break the soft skin.
+Nails that are ripped instead of cut or cut in a rounded shape also tend to become ingrown because they don't have clear corners.
+As they grow, a new corner grows under the skin and gets stuck.

 Other common causes of ingrown toenails include:

-- Poorly fitting shoes.
-If the shoe doesn't fit, don't wear it.
-Ingrown toes are often caused by improperly fitting footwear.
+- Shoes that don't fit well.
 Shoes that are too tight can push the skin on the sides of the nail up over the nail, forcing the nail to grow in.
-Shoes that are too short can also cause nails to grow into the soft skin.
+Shoes that are too short also can cause nails to grow into the soft skin.

 - Repeated activity.
 Sometimes, simply repeating the same activity — like kicking a soccer ball — over and over again can lead to ingrown toenails.